Qw3rtywasd/citizen-sleeper-startpage/README.md

 # citizen-sleeper
-Startpage inspired by the game Citizen Sleeper.
+A startpage inspired by the game Citizen Sleeper.
 ![preview](assets/preview.jpg)